About

 More than patches??

 As I said, I’ve been working in IT since 2000 and it’s all I’ve ever known.
 I’ve worked around 12 years in internal IT followed by 8 years in professional services.
-Most recently, I joined Microsoft in their Fast Track team to assist customers on-boarding into Microsoft Endpoint Manager and Azure Active Directory.
+Most recently, I joined Microsoft in their FastTrack team to assist customers on-boarding into various Microsoft 365 technologies.

-Outside of the day job I was also a Windows Management User Group (WMUG) Community Leader for around 8 years and regularly involved in organising events, writing blogs and speaking at WMUG get-togethers.
+Outside of the day job I was also a Windows Management User Group (WMUG) Community Leader for around 8 years and was regularly involved in organising events, writing blogs and speaking at WMUG get-togethers.

-Along with years worth of tech certifications I’m a CompTIA certfied Technical Trainer (CTT+) and ex-Microsoft Certified Trainer and I enjoy speaking and teaching anyone who has an interest in learning and listening to what I have to say.
+Along with years worth of tech certifications I’m a CompTIA certfied Technical Trainer (CTT+), an ex-Microsoft Certified Trainer and I enjoy speaking and teaching anyone who has an interest in learning and listening to what I have to say.
 In 2018, 2019 and 2020 I received a Microsoft Most Valuable Professional (MVP) award in recognition of my contributions to IT community in the category of Enterprise Mobility, before relinquishing that to join Microsoft.

 Also related to my work I wrote a book for Troubleshooting System Center Configuration Manager alongside my co-author Gerry Hampson and published by Packt Publishing.